grannycart/by-sound-alone_source/manuscript/5_Chapter.md

 "They are turning Percy," said Hemi from the sonar station.
 He tapped a light rhythm on Cassandra's shoulder to draw her attention to a new unique sound in their headsets.
 "Sounds like they are flooding torpedo tubes!"

 A loud ping resonated from every piece of steel the boat had been built with.
 It hit broadside, and passed right through them.
-It rang off the opposite side of the _Prospect's_ hull and echoed back through the air to the crew's ears.
+It rang off the opposite side of the _Prospect_'s hull and echoed back through the air to the crew's ears.
 At the sonar station, the ranging equipment lit up with the exact distance and direction of the pursuing sub.
 Hemi read the coordinates off the range display and relayed them to Percy.
 "That ranging ping of theirs puts them at 612 meters off our rear port side."

 "Now they have everything they need to fire on us," Percy said to herself.